Small Steps, Sensible Choices, Superior Health.

 Health Experts are recommending plant sterols, polyphenols and resveratrol for improving your cholesterol and heart health.

-is produced by various plants with the most notable one being grapes.
-It is a powerful antioxidant and it is being touted as a support to the cardiovascular system by helping to protect healthy blood vessels.
+It's a powerful antioxidant that supports the cardiovascular system by helping to protect healthy blood vessels.

 If you are concerned with cholesterol or heart health, look for products containing, plant sterols, resveratrol and polyphenols.